Neve Electronics: Neve 1073 Console Module

 The 1073 is a Class-A design microphone/line preamplifier with three equaliser bands.
 The equaliser has a fixed 12kHz high frequency band and switchable low and mid range bands with cut and boost controls.
 There is also a passive third-order (18 dB/octave) high pass filter.
 Two switches were also fitted on the module's front panel for equaliser bypass and phase polarity.
 The 1073 module was designed to be part of the 80 series Neve console.
 It was never intended for use as a stand alone module.
 It is now regarded as a "desert island" preamp by many recording engineers, and has been used on a countless number of hit records over the past 30 years from Rock, Rap, Hip-hop, to Classical.
 The sound is described as very big, fat, and colored.
 The factor contributing to the larger than life sound is greatly attributed to the design of the transformer which seems to add subharmonics to the signal.
-The Equalizer section of the 1073 is regarded as very "musical" and practical and has become the favorite choice of many engineers for tracking and mixing.
+The Equalizer section of the 1073 is regarded as very "musical" and practical and has become the favorite choice of many engineers for recording and mixing.